 Hot Water Cornbread

-- 2 cups self rising yellow cornmeal (you may use plain plus 1 teaspoon salt and ½ teaspoon baking powder)
+- 2 cups self rising yellow cornmeal (you may use plain plus 1 tsp salt and 1/2 tsp baking powder)

-- 2 teaspoon granulated sugar may adjust to taste
+- 2 tsp granulated sugar may adjust to taste

 - solid vegetable shortening, vegetable oil or bacon drippings for frying